squid-cache/squid-cache.github.io/Features/HotConf/Discussion.rst

 We know that the squid.conf is order-specific.
 Some components make use of that guarantee, some do not care.
 This is a detail of the upper layer parse implementation.
 The lower design does (and only) needs to guarantee that lines are passed to the component in the order they were configured and component is notified when configuration is complete. see above about sync/async again.
-The added bonus in this case is the pre-config call to allow such things as shadow TheConfig to be created and setup.
+The added bonus in this case is the pre-config call to allow such things as shadow !TheConfig to be created and setup.
 Which does not yet exist at all in Squid.

 What I'm reading you're saying:  that we should code squid to handle every possible option and disallow plugin components from doing their own parse? to be handed a pre-filled object (which squid should not even know the field format of!) when reconfigure is needed.